fusebit/everyauth-express/README.md

 - Automatic token refresh.
 - Active monitoring and alerting for expired or revoked credentials (coming soon).

-Everyauth consists of Express middleware, a management CLI, and a [Fusebit](https://fusebit.io) service.
+EveryAuth consists of Express middleware, a management CLI, and a [Fusebit](https://fusebit.io) service.

 ## Contents